-As an example, I always delay projects if I find busts in any design work.
-I don’t even care if the customer or other engineers get angry.
-Because I’d rather delay a project by a week than to have millions of dollars of damage a year down the line.
+For example, I always delay projects if I spot a flaw in my design work.
+I don’t care if the client or other engineers get mad.
+I’d rather postpone a project for a week than cause millions of dollars in damage down the line.

 Even if you think you know something like the back of your hand, don’t make assumptions.
 For example, for a given device submittal, you may find the units are always listed in feet.
 So, for future submittals on this same device, you assume feet without even checking.

-But, the next time, the units come back in inches for whatever reason.
-As a result, your entire design is now wrong.
-So, it’s always best to verify assumptions to sleep better at night.
+But lo and behold, the units come back in inches, and your entire design goes haywire.
+So, play it safe and verify your assumptions to sleep better at night.

 #5 Never blindly accept software results

 Don’t blindly trust outputs from software or spreadsheets.
 Always give your results a reality check.
 Garbage in, garbage out, folks.
 If your inputs stink, your outputs will too.